tpgml2612/CV/index.md

 I tend to get along with people around me.
 I participated in the car-making club for two years, a coffee club for two years, and a photo club for a semester.
 However, I also enjoy my time alone, meditating with coffee or playing games.
 I'm also continuing yoga to keep healthy.

-I want to experience a more expansive world since I was born in Korea and grew up only here except for travel.
+I want to experience a more expansive world since I was born in Korea and grew up only here except traveling.

 <strong><u>My Research Interests</u></strong> are listed below:
 * Mechanics, statistical calibration, and optimization